LaabidiH/simple_shell/README.md

 Basics of programming
 Basics of C
-Basics of thinking like an engineer
+Basics of thinking like a softwar engineer
 Group work
 and Learning how to learn